SSWConsulting/SSW.Rules.Content/rules/what-is-mentoring/rule.md

 Mentors don't need to necessarily help you learn something specific, they can also:

-* boost your confidence
+* Boost your confidence
-* help direct your career moves
+* Help direct your career moves
-* unstick you when you aren't sure which way to go
+* Unstick you when you aren't sure which way to go
-* save you time by showing you where to look, or how to approach something
+* Save you time by showing you where to look, or how to approach something
-* offer support when times get tough or you have to make difficult decisions
+* Offer support when times get tough or you have to make difficult decisions

 <br>